Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Understanding the CPU Bottlenecks in Multi-GPU Systems

 \subsection{Synchronization and CPU Oversubscription in Communication Kernels}

 To examine how CPU contention affects GPU utilization, we developed a microbenchmark with \texttt{torch.distributed} framework~\cite{li2020pytorch} and profiled it using the PyTorch Profiler~\cite{pytorch-profiler}.
-The experiment isolates the interaction between CPU-side kernel dispatch and GPU-side execution, allowing us to quantify the synchronization overheads induced by CPU oversubscription.
+The experiment isolates CPU-side kernel dispatch and GPU-side execution, allowing us to quantify the synchronization overheads induced by CPU oversubscription.

-Figure~\ref{fig:inference} illustrates the profiled result of communication kernels under extreme CPU contention, where one process per GPU plus additional host-side processes contend for a very small number of CPU cores (\ie 4 GPUs and 1 or 2 CPU cores).
+\Cref{fig:inference} illustrates the profiled result of communication kernels under extreme CPU contention, where one process per GPU plus additional host-side processes contend for a very small number of CPU cores (\ie 4 GPUs and 1 or 2 CPU cores).
 In this configuration, the CPU can launch only a limited number of communication kernels at a time, forcing the GPU kernels to execute sequentially rather than concurrently.
 Since NCCL collectives such as \texttt{all\_reduce} introduce global synchronization barriers, faster GPUs must wait until every process has reached the barrier, creating idle busy-wait periods that waste compute cycles (highlighted in the figure by black dotted lines).
 This produces a straggler effect: in an 8-GPU collective, if a single CPU core is delayed by 1\,ms due to OS scheduling, all other GPUs busy-wait for that duration, amplifying a small per-core delay into a cluster-wide stall.

 This phenomenon generalizes beyond collectives: any workload stage that involves CPU-side coordination, such as dataloader workers in training, tokenization threads in LLM inference, or request-handling processes in serving engines, can trigger similar stalls when CPU cores are oversubscribed.
 Context switching between these processes not only increases latency in kernel launches but can also disrupt the timing assumptions of tightly synchronized GPU workloads, amplifying end-to-end slowdown.
 Avoiding such oversubscription is critical, as it can delay synchronization and substantially degrade system throughput.
 Analytical performance models have independently identified collective communication synchronization as a fundamental bottleneck in distributed LLM inference~\cite{davies2025liminal}; our measurements provide empirical confirmation of this on real hardware under CPU-constrained conditions.